The well-known action camera maker has fallen on tough times as of late as sales dwindle, but at such a low price, is GoPro stock a buy right now?

 The bull case for GoPro

 The company is focused on cutting its operating costs and growing its digital sales amid the coronavirus pandemic.
-GoPro is now rebounding from its low in March and has announced it will trim its workforce by 20% to save around $100 million in operating expenses for this year.
-The company is also aiming to shift a big focus to their website to reach a global market, which will further cut operating expenses.
+GoPro is now rebounding from its low in March and trimmed its workforce by 20% to save around $100 million in operating expenses for this year.
+The company is also aiming to shift a big focus to its website to reach a global market, which will further cut operating expenses.

 Just look at our returns versus that of the S&P 500!
 Click here to find out how we continue to beat the market and view the list of stocks we think will turn out to be the next Amazon, Tesla, or Netflix!